mohrobati/wasm_walker/README.md

 <ul>

-<li>Dataset: We have utilized the WebAssembly (wasm) binaries compiled by <a href="https://github.com/sola-st/wasm-type-prediction">SnowWhite</a> to generate two path-based code representations.
-After processing the dataset using our pipeline, we have obtained a new dataset that we have used for training our models.
-This replication package includes both our new dataset and SnowWhite's dataset.</li>
+<li>Dataset: The dataset used in this study includes WebAssembly (wasm) binaries compiled by <a href="https://github.com/sola-st/wasm-type-prediction">SnowWhite</a>, which were used to generate two path-based code representations.
+The dataset was processed using our pipeline, resulting in a new dataset that we employed for training our models.
+This replication package comprises both our new dataset and SnowWhite's dataset.</li>

 <li>Pipeline: Our pipeline has been designed to extract path sequences from Wasm binaries.
 We implemented our pipeline using Rust and Python.</li>